Duel: Germany

 In the 1860s, Otto von Bismarck was reported to have challenged Rudolf Virchow to a duel.
 Virchow, being entitled to choose the weapons, chose two pork sausages, one infected with the roundworm Trichinella; the two would each choose and eat a sausage.
 Bismarck reportedly declined.
 The story could be apocryphal, however.

 Scotland

 In Scotland, James Stuart of Dunearn, was tried and acquitted after a duel that fatally wounded Sir Alexander Boswell.
 George Buchan published his own examination of arguments in favour of duelling alongside an account of the trial, taken in shorthand.
-Other duels have been fought in Scotland mostly between soldiers or the gentry with several subsequently brought to the law courts.
+Other duels were fought in Scotland mostly between soldiers or the gentry with several subsequently brought to the law courts.